 So what is an importer to do?

 Keeping your freight flowing is our #1 priority.
-To avoid delays in the current environment, our advice is to use alternative equipment sizes whenever you can, at least through November.
+To avoid delays in the current environment, our advice is to be open to alternative equipment sizes.

 Most carriers still have standard 40' General Purpose (40'GP) containers in stock and are more willing to release these.
 They're also easier to pick up than their High Cube counterparts.
 Additionally, consider using 20'GP containers or even 45'HC containers to replace your 40'HCs should they be unavailable.